Bakedpotato-99/Hearthstone-Deck-Tracker-linux-proton-install/README.md

 Overlay works, combat simulation works, automatic update to a new version works.
 Login to hsreplay.net is also possible.

 This setup was tested only on Linux Mint.
 If you run into any problem with the guide, use a different distro, or don't trust the guide, see the **[technical deep dive](https://github.com/Bakedpotato-99/Hearthstone-Deck-Tracker-linux-proton-install/blob/main/technical-deep-dive-HDT-Linux.md)**.
-It contains an in-depth explanation of the setup and is designed to be copied into the LLM of your choice so it can adapt the steps to your system.
+It contains an in-depth explanation of the setup.
+Copy this to the LLM of your choice so it can tailor the install to your system.

 Logging in to hsreplay.net requires booting up a Windows machine or a Windows VM.
 More on how to do that here: https://github.com/borisbabic/hearthstone_hdt_linux